 f.
-Establish Plan as a Pension (and Other Employee Benefit) Trust Fund (if applicable)
+Establish plan as a pension (and other employee benefit) trust fund (if applicable)

-All IRC Section 457 plans have to be held in a trust for the exclusive benefit of participants and their beneficiaries.
+All plans established in conformity with the Internal Revenue Code are expected to be held in a trust for the exclusive benefit of participants and their beneficiaries.